 Sustainable Pennsylvania Community Certification, a project of the Pennsylvania Municipal League and Sustainable Pittsburgh, is a voluntary performance recognition program to help municipalities to achieve sustainability goals to save money, conserve resources, and encourage innovation.
 It is intended to bring recognition to municipalities that are applying the policy and practice of sustainability as their way of operating in order to advance community prosperity.
 Focused on municipal operations, policies, and practices, the certification also serves as a mechanism for sharing best practices for creating a more sustainable Pennsylvania.

 The program provides communities with an online structure and performance platform for recognition as they adopt sustainable policies and practices.
-The certifications - Platinum, Gold, Silver, Bronze, or Associate level - is free and strictly voluntary.
+The certification (at platinum, gold, silver, bronze and associate levels) is free and strictly voluntary.
 The program helps municipalities progress from whatever their municipal practices are or have been in the past toward achieving a sustainable future.

 White Township Sustainability

 White Township is acknowledged for its progress in such areas as community design and land use, energy efficiency, health and wellness, stormwater, recycling and waste reduction, fiscal controls, and internal management and operations.